PRINTED-events/printed-europe.com/README.md

-# quick-conf
+# quick-conf / PRINTED events

-This is a template for quickly setting up a new Conference or Meetup website with various functionalities.
+This is the official template for Printed Events in Europe.

 ## Sponsoring

-If you like this project and want to support me, I would be very happy to see you as a sponsor on GitHub ❤️<br>
+If you like this project and want to support the developer, I would be very happy to see you as a sponsor on GitHub ❤️<br>
 You can find the `Sponsor` button on the top right of the [GitHub project page](https://github.com/toddeTV/quick-conf).<br>
 Thanks a lot for the support <3